Cracko298/ISZ2-SC-Archived/README.md

 # FAQs
 - ***Why is*** "steam_autocloud" ***required?***

-*This is too stop all unauthorized copies of the game to use the converter.*
+*This is too stop all unauthorized copies of the game from using the converter.*

 - ***What is a Save-Data Key?***